LukeKeevers/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Luke Keevers is a student in his third-year of an undergraduate Bachelor of Psychology (Honours) at the University of New South Wales (UNSW).
-He is interested in all things psychology and is passionate about open science and research.
-He is currently volunteering as a research assistant for the Grisham OCD Lab at UNSW, where he is collaborating with a graduate student as a blind reviewer on a systematic review concerning mental imagery and the treatment of worry.
+I'm a student in my third-year of an undergraduate Bachelor of Psychology (Honours) at the University of New South Wales (UNSW).
+I'm interested in all things psychology and I'm passionate about open science and research.
+I'm currently volunteering as a research assistant for the Grisham OCD Lab at UNSW, where I'm collaborating with a graduate student as a blind reviewer on a systematic review concerning mental imagery and the treatment of worry.

-In the future, Luke hopes to finish his undergraduate degree (including Honours) and go on to complete either a Master's degree or PhD in psychology (or both).
+In the future, I hope to finish my undergraduate degree (including Honours) and go on to complete either a Master's degree or PhD in psychology (or both).

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.